beeeeez/ptclinic/README.md

 - Please make the Evaluation Visit printable.
 - Since this will be the second visit, after the Evaluation visit is complete, we’d like to see if we can transfer the “PT of Record” name to this form in the place of the “Provider ID” field.
 - Remove the ‘Unselected Therapeutic Procedure” field.
-- Remove the “Patient Re-assessment next visit?” field and the “Need to complete PSFS” field.
 - Once the Follow Up form is saved, please make it visible by other users (not editable, but just viewable)
-- Make sure that everyone can VIEW everything on the patient (not edit, just view).
 - Please create another type of visit as follows (DO THIS LAST BECAUSE I NEED TO VERIFY THIS WITH THE PT PERSON) Visit type: Group Exercise